MarcoLevant/Angkor-Boy/README.md

-# Zelda in Cambodia
+# Angkor Boy

-A 2D adventure game inspired by the classic "The Legend of Zelda" series, set in the beautiful landscapes of Cambodia.
+A 2D adventure game set in the beautiful landscapes of Cambodia.
 This project is built with Python and the Pygame library.

 ## Current State